Gold: Religion

+The first known prehistoric human usages of gold were religious in nature.

 In some forms of Christianity and Judaism, gold has been associated both with the sacred and evil.
 In the Book of Exodus, the Golden Calf is a symbol of idolatry, while in the Book of Genesis, Abraham was said to be rich in gold and silver, and Moses was instructed to cover the Mercy Seat of the Ark of the Covenant with pure gold.
 In Byzantine iconography the halos of Christ, Virgin Mary and the saints are often golden.

 In Islam, gold (along with silk) is often cited as being forbidden for men to wear.
 Abu Bakr al-Jazaeri, quoting a hadith, said that "[t]he wearing of silk and gold are forbidden on the males of my nation, and they are lawful to their women".
 This, however, has not been enforced consistently throughout history, e.g. in the Ottoman Empire.
 Further, small gold accents on clothing, such as in embroidery, may be permitted.

-In ancient Greek religion and mythology, Theia was seen as the goddess of gold, silver and other gems.
+In ancient Greek religion and mythology, Theia was seen as the goddess of gold, silver and other gemstones.

 According to Christopher Columbus, those who had something of gold were in possession of something of great value on Earth and a substance to even help souls to paradise.

 Wedding rings are typically made of gold.
 It is long lasting and unaffected by the passage of time and may aid in the ring symbolism of eternal vows before God and the perfection the marriage signifies.
 In Orthodox Christian wedding ceremonies, the wedded couple is adorned with a golden crown (though some opt for wreaths, instead) during the ceremony, an amalgamation of symbolic rites.

 On 24 August 2020, Israeli archaeologists discovered a trove of early Islamic gold coins near the central city of Yavne.
 Analysis of the extremely rare collection of 425 gold coins indicated that they were from the late 9th century.
 Dating to around 1,100 years back, the gold coins were from the Abbasid Caliphate.